William-Yeh/docker-dash/README.md

 To build a minimal Docker image, you may begin with `scratch`, and then add something (usually *static binary files* without any runtime dependency) into it.

 Sometimes we'd also like to put *simple wrapper scripts* into the image, too.
 Most people will begin with base images such as [`busybox`](https://registry.hub.docker.com/_/busybox/), [`progrium/busybox`](https://registry.hub.docker.com/u/progrium/busybox/), or [`alpine`](https://registry.hub.docker.com/_/alpine/).
-However, even the BusyBox itself can be slimed down further, since the only thing needed here is a bash-compatible shell to interpret and execute our `*.sh` files.
+However, even the BusyBox itself can be slimed down further, since the only thing needed here is a sh-compatible shell to interpret and execute our `*.sh` files.

 For this case, I build a minimal Docker base image that contains only a statically linked program: [DASH](http://gondor.apana.org.au/~herbert/dash/) (“the Debian Almquist Shell”).
 To be more friendly to derived work, I also replace the only GPLv2 part in DASH (the `mksignames.c` file) with an MIT-style data source: [“SIGNAL(7) in Linux Programmer’s Manual”](http://man7.org/linux/man-pages/man7/signal.7.html).

 ## Features

-- Highly compatible with bash.
+- Highly compatible with "sh" (Bourne Shell).

 - Small (about 1.4 MB).